Kraków: Governance

 The Kraków City Council has 43 elected members, one of whom is the mayor, or President of Kraków, elected every four years.
 The election of the City Council and of the local head of government, which takes place at the same time, is based on legislation introduced on 20 June 2002.
 The President of Kraków, re-elected for his fourth term in 2014, is Jacek Majchrowski.
 Several members of the Polish national Parliament (Sejm) are elected from the Kraków constituency.
 The city's official symbols include a coat of arms, a flag, a seal, and a banner.

-The responsibilities of Kraków's president include drafting and implementing resolutions, enacting city bylaws, managing the city budget, employing city administrators, and preparing against floods and natural disasters.
+Responsibilities of Kraków's president include drafting and implementing resolutions, enacting city bylaws, managing the city budget, employing city administrators, and preparing against floods and natural disasters.
 The president fulfills his duties with the help of the City Council, city managers and city inspectors.
 In the 1990s, the city government was reorganised to better differentiate between its political agenda and administrative functions.
 As a result, the Office of Public Information was created to handle inquiries and foster communication between city departments and citizens at large.

 In 2000, the city government introduced a new long-term program called "Safer City" in cooperation with the Police, Traffic, Social Services, Fire, Public Safety, and the Youth Departments.
 Subsequently, the number of criminal offences dropped by 3 percent between 2000 and 2001, and the rate of detection increased by 1.4 percent to a total of 30.2 percent in the same period.
 The city is receiving help in carrying out the program from all educational institutions and the local media, including TV, radio and the press.

 Districts

 Kraków is divided into 18 administrative districts (dzielnica) or boroughs, each with a degree of autonomy within its own municipal government.
-Prior to March 1991, the city had been divided into four quarters which still give a sense of identity to Kraków – the towns of Podgórze, Nowa Huta, and Krowodrza which were amalgamated into the city of Kraków as it expanded, and the ancient town centre of Kraków itself.
+Prior to March 1991, the city had been divided into four quarters which still give a sense of identity to Kraków: the towns of Podgórze, Nowa Huta and Krowodrza, which were amalgamated into the city as it expanded; and the ancient town centre of Kraków itself.

-The oldest neighborhoods of Kraków were incorporated into the city before the late-18th century.
-They include the Old Town (Stare Miasto), once contained within the city defensive walls and now encircled by the Planty park; the Wawel District, which is the site of the Royal Castle and the cathedral; Stradom and Kazimierz with its historic Jewish quarter, the latter originally divided into Christian and Jewish quarters; as well as the ancient town of Kleparz.
+The oldest neighborhoods of Kraków were incorporated into the city before the late 18th century.
+These include the Old Town (Stare Miasto), once contained within the city defensive walls and now encircled by the Planty park; the Wawel District, which is the site of the Royal Castle and the cathedral; Stradom and Kazimierz with its historic Jewish quarter, the latter originally divided into Christian and Jewish quarters; and the ancient town of Kleparz.

-Major districts added in the 19th and 20th centuries include Podgórze, which until 1915, was a separate town on the southern bank of the Vistula, and Nowa Huta, east of the city centre, built after World War II.
+Major districts added in the 19th and 20th centuries include Podgórze—until 1915, a separate town on the southern bank of the Vistula—and Nowa Huta, to the east of the city centre, which was built after World War II.